-This innovative transportation technology will open a new era in the air delivery.
+ATLANT cargo airship is an innovative transportation technology, which will open a new era in the air delivery.
 It is based on the unmanned hybrid cargo airship – ATLANT, capable to carry up to 165 tones to a distance of 2000 km and more.
 ATLANT’s ability to land vertically on almost any unprepared surface with no need for special infrastructure erases the limits in rural areas’ development.
 Designed to withstand the critical weather conditions in flight as well as on ground ATLANT can be used as a powerful transportation tool for all seasons in all continents.
 ATLANT can also provide safe, cost effective and green solution for heavy and oversized loads delivery.
 For passenger, emergency and special missions piloted version of ATLANT is going to be used.

 |Parameter||ATLANT 30||ATLANT 100||ATLANT 300|